tdc77/C-Winform-PLC-Data-Collection/README.md

 # C-Winform-PLC-Data-Collection
-A C# Windows form program to collect array data from plc
+A C# Windows form program to collect array data from Allen Bradley plc